ahmedcodein/word_guesser/README.md

 22. Below it a "View" button appears as well
 22. Click on the "View" to open the deployed project on a new browser tap

-Note: Throughout the development, the author chooses only the manual deployment.
+**Note: Throughout the development, the author chooses only the manual deployment.**

+- GitHub

+The following procedure is followed to create the game repository

+1. Go to your repositories
+2. Open CI P3-template
+3. On the top right, click on "Use this template"
+4. Click on "Create a new repository"
+5. New window opens
+6. In the field of "Repository name" type the project name
+7. Choose public
+8. Then click on "Create repository"

+- Clone into Gitpod

 The following procedure is implemented to clone from the GiTHub repo into Gitpod:

-1. Go to your repositories
-2. Click on the new created project repository
-3. Go to the code in the upper right corner
+1. Go to the "code" in the upper right corner
-4. Click on the Code dropdown menu
-5. Select local
+2. Select "local"
-6. Select Clone/HTTPs
+3. Select "Clone/HTTPs"
-7. Copy the url provided
+4. Copy the url provided
-8. Open new browser tap
+5. Open new browser tap
-9. Open your Gitpod Workspace
+6. Open your Gitpod Workspace
-10. Create new workspace
+7. Click on "Create new workspace"
-11. Click on select new Repository
+8. Click on "select new Repository"
-12. Paste the url in input window
+9. Paste the url in input window
-13. Click continue
+10. Click continue

+- Fork

 For any person interested to work on the source code of this project, here is the procedure that needs to be followed to make a fork.

 1. Go to ahmedcodein repositories
-2. Click on word_guesser repo
+2. Click on "word_guesser" repo
-3. In the upper right corner, click of fork drop down menu
+3. In the upper right corner, click of "fork" drop down menu
-4. Click on create new fork
+4. Click on "create new fork"
 5. Create new fork window opens
-6. Select the owner of the repo
+6. Select the "owner" of the repo
-7. Add a repo name
+7. Add a name to "Repository name"
-8. Add a description if needed
+8. Add a description to the "Description" field if needed
-9. Click create fork
+9. Click on "Create fork "

 ## 3. Features

-This section provides a detailed description of the main features in the game with screenshots.
+This section provides a detailed description of the main features of the game with screenshots.

-- Landing page
+- Welcome Screen

-The landing page consists of a general welcoming message to the game.
-The player needs to press any key to proceed to the next page which is the instruction page.
+The Welcome Screen consists of a general welcoming message.
+The player needs to press any key to proceed to the next screen.
 See the screenshot below:

 ![Welcoming Message](docs/images/general_welcome.png)

-- Instructions page
+- Instructions Screen

-Once the player press any key, the instructions page appears.
-The main purpose of this page is to provide the rules and instructions of the game.
+Once the player press any key, the instructions screen appears.
+The main purpose of this screen is to provide the rules and the instructions of the game.
 See the screenshot below:

 ![Instructions](docs/images/instructions.png)